Stocks tumble after Fed dashes hopes for easing up on rates

-NEW YORK (AP) — Stocks are slumping in disappointment Friday after the head of the Federal Reserve dashed Wall Street’s hopes that it may soon let off the brakes for the economy.
+NEW YORK (AP) — Stocks are tumbling in disappointment Friday after the head of the Federal Reserve dashed Wall Street’s hopes that it may soon let off the brakes for the economy.

-The Dow Jones Industrial Average was down 521 points, or 1.6%, at 32,770, as of 11:45 a.m.
-Eastern time, and the Nasdaq composite was 2.4% lower.
-Indexes went on a round trip as investors struggled to make out the meaning of Powell’s highly anticipated speech.
-Stocks initially fell, then erased nearly all the losses and then turned lower again.
+The Dow Jones Industrial Average was down 749 points, or 2.3%, at 32,542, as of 2:31 p.m.
+Eastern time, and the Nasdaq composite was 3.2% lower.
+Investors initially struggled to make out the meaning of Powell’s highly anticipated speech.
+Stocks fell at first, then erased nearly all their losses, and then turned decisively lower.

+“He focused more on the Fed's goals rather than the path,” said Jeffrey Kleintop, chief global investment strategist at Charles Schwab.
+“That left the market with less to grab onto in terms of the future path for policy.”

 Powell’s speech followed up on several other Fed officials, who have recently pushed back on speculation the Fed may ease up on its interest-rate hikes.
 The increases help corral inflation, but they also hurt the economy and investment prices.